elenasacristan/the-monkees-website/README.md

 This website is targeting current and potential fans from the Monkees band.
 This website is also used to showcase their music so event organisers can book the band to perform in events.

+### mockups:

-In the link below you can see the mockups that I draw using the mockup tool “Pencil”:
+In the links below you can see the mockups that I draw using the mockup tool “Pencil”:

 - [index.html mockup](https://github.com/elenasacristan/the-monkees-website/tree/master/mockups/index.png)
 - [the band-part1.html mockup](https://github.com/elenasacristan/the-monkees-website/tree/master/mockups/theband1.png)